benjamin-daniel/clippy/README.md

 Then you should exposed to these command
 ### Available Commands:
-  list        list your clipboard history
+  list:        List your clipboard history

-  search      Search your clipboard history
+  search:      Search your clipboard history

-  start       Start program in background
+  start:       Start program in background

 ## Example
 ```shell